PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 and malformed options.
 Resume by building one indexed topology/metadata/ grouped-constant/quantization/rename/removal plan before mutation, then turn all 42 xfails green without changing valid multi-Add, Pad/MirrorPad, statistics, pruning, or the three production calls.
 Do not create a pull request.
+That transactional correction is now complete in the 1,100-line raw owner.
+One differential `ModelIRGraphIndex`, strict branch and multi-Add topology, complete rank-four metadata/QDIM preflight, grouped ownership/type-safe INT32 Slice/Pad constant actions, an ownership-aware Mul action, indexed setters, atomic output rename, and batched removal turn all 42 former xfails green.
+Focused coverage now has 70 green cases, including missing post-output and single-index contracts, while all three production calls remain unchanged.
+Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.